This post contains affiliate links

 CalDigit TS3 Plus / TS4 docking stations support 2 screens only on M1 Pro, M1 Max and M1 Ultra processors

 If you want to connect 2 external monitors and you have a MacBook Pro or Mac Studio, and you want a high-end product, then a great solution is the CalDigit TS4 docking station.
-If you don’t need to charge your laptop, or you have an 8-core MacBook Pro M1 Pro, you can check out the cheaper CalDigit TS3 .
+If you don’t need to charge your laptop, or you have a MacBook Pro M1 Pro in the 8-core version, you can check out the cheaper CalDigit TS3 station.

 Complete docking station for MacBook Pro M1